top of page

 Spring is the real New Year

-Why do we celebrate new year during Winter when Spring is when natural life is renewed?
-It seems obvious that celebrating the new year in Spring can relieve us of putting unnecessary pressure on ourselves and empowers us to make and practice rituals that nurture us.
+It seems obvious that celebrating the new year in Spring can relieve us of putting unnecessary pressure on ourselves during the winter months.
 Our own calendars are ultimately for us to define.
-Yet many people and cultures DO celebrate in the spring, or similarly with the Lunar New Year.
-The calendars do more than just mark the time though; they can remind us of ways in which can improve our lives through nature.
+Yet many people and cultures still celebrate in the spring, or similarly with the Lunar New Year.
+The calendars do more than just mark the time; they guide the rhythms of nature that all humans have used to gain wisdom and peace.

 Deep wisdom is found within the Seasons: They reflect the cycles and patterns all around us.